 (7) Subsection (6) does not prevent a secondary condition from contributing in the assessment of damages by a court.

-[Section 146C inserted by No. 42 of 2004 s.
+[Section 146C inserted: No. 42 of 2004 s.
 109.]

 146D.
 Evaluating degree of impairment for Part IXA

 (1) This section applies to an evaluation of a worker’s degree of permanent whole of person impairment for the purposes of Part IXA.